 Temporary Electrical Infrastructure

-With Christmas lights and decorations, temporary electrical infrastructure generally consist of extension cords, temporary timers and power strips.
+With Christmas lights and decorations, temporary electrical infrastructure generally consists of extension cords, temporary timers, and power strips.
 Most cords and devices come with maximum amperage ratings printed on them.
 Always pay close attention to these ratings and never exceed them.
 Also keep in mind that the longer the length of cord you use, the more resistance the electricity encounters and as a result, the lower the maximum amount of amperage it can hold.
-So if you are plugging four, 50 foot cords together, it will not be able to hold as much as the if you were only using a single 50 foot cord.
+So if you are plugging four, 50-foot cords together, it will not be able to hold as much as if you were only using a single 50-foot cord.
 The chart below was created by Homedepot.com and it does a great job of showing you what the maximum allowed amperage is for various lengths and gauges.
-For a more in depth explanation of extension cords, be sure and visit Home Depot's page detailing all you ever wanted to know about extension cords: Home Depot Extension Cord Breakdown
+For a more in-depth explanation of extension cords, be sure and visit Home Depot's page detailing all you ever wanted to know about extension cords: Home Depot Extension Cord Breakdown

 Christmas electrical may not be the most interesting topic, but by having a good understanding of a few basic fundamentals, your lighting and decorating projects will go off without a hitch and having tripped breakers and overheated cords will be a thing of the past.